JAlcocerT/JAlcocerT/content/blog/mbsd-cycling-4bars.md

 Fast-forward until today.

-because from 2023 it has all been learn/do/learn/do around AI.
+Because from 2023 it has all been learn/do/learn/do around AI.

 {{% /steps %}}